The Beginner’s Guide To Turkish Sentence Structure In 15 Mins

 Is Turkish Grammar Similar To English?

 To be honest with you, the Turkish language and the English language have nothing in common.
 They come from different language families and since Turkish is not a European language, its grammar may be unfamiliar to you.
 The main difference between these two languages is the sentence structure.
-English has an S-V-O sentence structure whereas Turkish has an S-O-V structure.
+English has an S-V-O sentence structure whereas the S-O-V form is prominent in sentence structures in Turkish.

 Is Turkish Grammar Easy?